-Service Interval: After each use-Clean the mower-deck housing.
+Service Interval: After each use

 Important: You can wash the machine with a mild detergent and water.
 Do not pressure wash the machine.
 Avoid excessive use of water, especially near the control panel, under the seat, around the engine, hydraulic pumps, and motors.